 A dedicated worker in your school

 Many schools in the Essex and East London area currently benefit from having a dedicated bccs worker who delivers vital mental-health services in the school setting.
-These workers are fully qualified and experienced mental health professionals who conduct thorough assessments and provide expert advice and support to both school staff, parents and families.
+These workers are fully qualified and experienced mental health professionals and social workers who conduct thorough assessments and provide expert advice and support to both school staff, parents and families.

 Why is this important?

 As we are a consistent and accessible presence in school, we can respond quickly and effectively should the need arise.
 Early intervention is key in alleviating a child’s emotional burden and allows them to access the curriculum and be a fully functioning member of the school environment.